flyway/flywaydb.org/documentation/tutorials/stateScripts.md

 Instead of going through this process for every one of our environments, we might decide that it is easier to create the final table as it would be at the end of applying these 3 migrations in order to simplify the SQL we execute as well as our migration history.

-To achieve this, we need only create the following migration:
+To achieve this, we need only create the following script:

 ```
-IB3__create_table.sql
+S3__create_table.sql
 ```

 This should contain the SQL that represents our environment after the original 3 migrations are applied.
-After adding this migration to our existing environment, we will notice no difference as shown in the below output after running `flyway info`:
+After adding this script to our existing environment, we will notice no difference as shown in the below output after running `flyway info`:

 ```
 +-----------+---------+-------------------+------+---------------------+---------+----------+